greenboxal/doggohub/doc/development/ux_guide/resources.md

 # Resources

-## GitLab UI development kit
+## DoggoHub UI development kit

-We created a page inside GitLab where you can check commonly used html and css elements.
+We created a page inside DoggoHub where you can check commonly used html and css elements.

-When you run GitLab instance locally - just visit http://localhost:3000/help/ui page to see UI examples you can use during GitLab development.
+When you run DoggoHub instance locally - just visit http://localhost:3000/help/ui page to see UI examples you can use during DoggoHub development.

 ## Design repository

-All design files are stored in the [gitlab-design](https://gitlab.com/gitlab-org/gitlab-design) repository and maintained by GitLab UX designers.
+All design files are stored in the [doggohub-design](https://doggohub.com/doggohub-org/doggohub-design) repository and maintained by DoggoHub UX designers.